rsdoiel/rsdoiel.github.io/blog/2024/04/25/getting-started.md

 # Getting Started with Miranda

 I've been interested in exploring the Miranda programming language.
-It's a language influenced Haskell which has been used for programs I use almost daily such as [Pandoc](https://pandoc.org) and [shellcheck](https://www.shellcheck.net/).
+Miranda influenced Haskell.
+Haskell was used for programs I use almost daily such as [Pandoc](https://pandoc.org) and [shellcheck](https://www.shellcheck.net/).
 I've given a quick review of [miranda.org.uk](https://miranda.org.uk) to get a sense of the language but to follow along with the [Miranda: The Craft of Functional Programming](https://www.cs.kent.ac.uk/people/staff/sjt/Miranda_craft/) it is really helpful to have Miranda available on my machine.
 Today that machine is a Mac Mini, M1 processor, running macOS Sonoma (14.4.x) and the related Xcode C tool chain.
 I ran into to minor hiccups in compilation and installation.
 Both easy to overcome but ones I will surely forget in the future.
 Thus I write myself another blog post.

 ## Compilation